python-useful-helpers/logwrap/README.rst

     def __init__(
         self,
-        keyword='repr',  # Currently 'repr' is supported, will be extended in the future max_indent=20,  # maximum allowed indent level
+        max_indent=20,  # maximum allowed indent level
         indent_step=4,  # step between indents
         py2_str=False,  # use bytes for python 2 __repr__ and __str__